 Including subjective descriptions.

-Your resume is for experience and accomplishments only.
-It’s not the place for subjective traits, like “great leadership skills” or “creative innovator.”
-Hiring managers generally ignore anything subjective that an applicant writes about herself, because so many people’s self-assessments are wildly inaccurate.
-However, if you do have great leadership skills and that is relevant to the job requirements, refer to Mistake #2.
+Your resume is a document to describe experience and accomplishments only.
+It’s not the place to offer subjective traits, like “great leadership skills” or “creative innovator.”
+Hiring managers generally ignore anything subjective that an applicant writes about his or herself, because so many people’s self-assessments are wildly inaccurate.
+However, if you do have great leadership skills and that attribute is relevant to the job requirements, refer to Mistake #2.
 Create a meaningful sentence describing how and why you are/have been a great leader.
 Quantify!

-The bottom line is, do not throw a bunch of meaningless words on your resume, because, for one thing, your idea of a great leader may be different from an employer’s idea of a great leader.
-Don’t make them guess what all these random words on your resume mean.
 By describing how you gained and used your leadership skills you quantify your claim and show you have a valid definition of what a great leader is.
-Here is another example:
+Here is another before and after.

 Skill: great leadership skills.